jtauber/greek-inflexion/README.md

  - reduction of repetition in ending rules
  - generation of entire paradigms
  - better tools for analysis of forms
- - support for parsing forms, including cases where no stem is known
  - richer stem database from principal parts lists
  - support for all verb forms in MorphGNT
  - support for nominal forms